Zoom Fatigue is real. It’s the exhaustion you feel after hours and hours spent on video calls.

 How can you combat Zoom Fatigue?

-With video conference calls becoming more of a staple in the modern business model, we need to figure out an effective strategy to take care of our mental and emotional health (just as we’re taking care of our physical health by social distancing) as we continue to work from home.
+With video conference calls becoming more of a staple in the modern business model, we need to figure out an effective strategy to take care of our mental and emotional health as we continue to work from home.
 Here are five tips you can try next time you log into your call:

 Take Breaks: When it comes to working in general, it’s important to allow yourself breaks.
 We recommend sending a meeting agenda ahead of time with pre-scheduled breaks, especially if you anticipate the call will last longer than an hour.